bytedance/TiktokBusinessPlugin/README.md

     // this uri should be hosted by the server of the external business platform. redirect_uri?: string;

+    // pass this data as a normal string and there's no need to encode it,
-    // pass in any data you like, and tiktok will pass it back in a query param when redirecting back to your server
+    // tiktok will pass it back in a query param when redirecting back to your server
-    // pass in the state as a normal string, no need to encode it, and when tiktok gives it back to you,
-    // we will use encodeURIComponent(youState) and its your responsibility to decodeURIComponent(state) on your side state?: string;
+    // we will use encodeURIComponent(youState) and its your responsibility to decodeURIComponent(state) on your side
+    // For instance, the url would look like `https://yourdomain/your_callback?state=${encodeURIComponent(yourState)}
+    state?: string;
 ```
 Example: